Holder (ACT)

 Residential development activity is lower than average in Holder according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Holder has averaged approximately 4 new dwelling approvals annually over the past five financial years.
-This totals an estimated 22 homes constructed during this period.
-As of FY-26, 2 approvals have been recorded so far.
-Historically, between FY-21 and FY-25, there has been an average of 5.8 new residents arriving per year for each dwelling constructed, indicating a significant demand exceeding supply, which typically leads to price growth and increased buyer competition.
+AreaSearch analysis of ABS building approval numbers shows Holder has averaged around 4 new dwelling approvals annually over the past 5 financial years from FY21 to FY25, totalling an estimated 22 homes.
+In FY26 so far, 2 approvals have been recorded.
+This results in approximately 5.8 new residents arriving per year per dwelling constructed on average during this period.
+Demand significantly exceeds new supply, typically leading to price growth and increased buyer competition.

-Additionally, $622,000 in commercial development approvals have been recorded this financial year, reflecting the area's residential nature.
-Compared to the Australian Capital Territory, Holder records about 66% of the building activity per person while it ranks among the 11th percentile nationally for areas assessed, suggesting limited choices for buyers and supporting demand for existing dwellings.
-This level of activity is also below average nationally, indicating a mature market with possible planning constraints.
-Recent construction comprises approximately 67.0% detached houses and 33.0% townhouses or apartments, offering options across different price points from family homes to more affordable compact living.
+Additionally, $622,000 in commercial development approvals have been recorded this financial year, indicating the area's residential nature.
+Compared to the Australian Capital Territory, Holder records about 66% of building activity per person while it ranks among the 11th percentile nationally, suggesting limited choices for buyers and supporting demand for existing dwellings.
+This activity is below average nationally, reflecting the area's maturity and possible planning constraints.
+Recent construction comprises 67.0% detached houses and 33.0% townhouses or apartments, offering options across different price points from family homes to more affordable compact living.

 Frequently Asked Questions - Development